Studentship Vacancies

 Data Science and Extended Intelligence go beyond efficient data infrastructure and engineering, it studies data empowered human processes that lead to smarter, fairer, more sustainable and equitable ways of living.

-The project aims at designing novel methods for constructing Knowledge Graphs (KG) integrating data from heterogeneous sources, combining symbolic (rules, plans) and subsymbolic AI (machine/deep learning).
-The candidate will have a strong interest in RDF, SPARQL, and similar formalisms (OWL, SHACL) and will contribute to addressing issues in KG construction and application such as (1) automating KG generation from structured or unstructured data sources; (2) accessing non-RDF resources with SPARQL (Virtual Knowledge Graphs); (3) improving the usability of KG construction systems for non-expert users.
+Integrated knowledge is key in industry domains such as smart cities, education, biomedicine, web science, and cultural heritage.
+However, transforming and encoding data remains a bottleneck, limiting the ability of large organisations to interpret vast, diverse datasets.
+The project aims at designing novel methods for building Knowledge Graphs (KG) integrating data from heterogeneous sources, combining symbolic (mappings, rules, plans) and subsymbolic AI such as machine learning and Large Language Models (LLM).
+The candidate will address issues in KG construction and application including (1) automating KG generation from structured and semi-structured data sources; (2) accessing non-RDF resources with SPARQL (Virtual Knowledge Graphs); (3) improving the usability of KG construction systems for non-expert users.

 Supervisors: Dr Enrico Daga and Dr Paul Mulholland